geogebra/geogebra/giac/README.md

 folder, or set the LIBDIR environment variable to the correct path.

 After compilation you will also need the dynamic libraries (the .DLL files).
-Put them in the current folder (that is, both MPIR.DLL and MPFR.DLL).
+Put them in the current folder (that is, both MPIR.DLL and MPFR.DLL) before testing/running Giac.

-Note that some computations which require the MPFR subsystem mail fail in Release mode builds.
+Note that some computations which require the MPFR subsystem may fail in Release mode builds.

 ## Compilation ##